guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 - Remove AC power from Xgimi Titan Noir Projector
 - ESP32 should be plugged into 5 volt USB-C power

 - There are two ways to start Sniffing for wake tokens.
-Easiest is to _briefly_ press BOOT button on your ESP32 board.
-The other way is to press the correct button on your IR remote that starts token sniffing.
-Which IR button depends on your IRmap (see table below).
+Easiest is to single click the BOOT button of your ESP32 board.
+If your translator is already on the profile for your IR remote, the other option is to press the correct button on your IR remote that starts token sniffing.

 A light will come on to indicate sniffing mode.
 Sniffing remains active for 20 seconds.

 - Repeatedly press power button on Xgimi remote with it near your ESP32 board.
       Usually, just 4 to 6 presses are needed to sniff a valid token.